hucker/ten8t/README.md

 Code quality is tracked using [Radon](https://github.com/rubik/radon) metrics across the `ten8t` package.
 In general, the codebase maintains good quality scores with mostly A's and B's.

-The columns below have been sorted worst to best.
-It can be seen that most of the complexity is in the `ten8t_checker`/`function`/`yield` modules as those are the most complex functionality in the system, and they are reliably at the top of all of these metrics.
+The columns below have been sorted *WORST* to best.
+It can be seen that most of the complexity is in the `ten8t_checker`/`function`/`yield` modules as those are the most complex functionality in the system, and they are reliably at the (bad) top of all of these metrics.
 This is where the pain is and where effort should be placed on improving the code.

 Pull requests addressing code quality in lower-scoring files are welcome...actually any PRs are welcome.